project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 ## Overview

-Before installing Sunbird on your laptop, check your environment and gather data to ensure an optimal installation experience.
-Review the following to determine that the environment has the necessary resources and compliant target systems to successfully install and run Sunbird.
+This page provides information for you to install, setup, configure, run and use a Sunbird instance on your laptop or desktop.
+The objective of such an installation is to demo and test the Sunbird.
+It is not advised to use the instance for a production environment.
+Follow the instructions provided on this page to ensure an optimal installation experience.
+Before installing Sunbird on your laptop or desktop, check that the you have the necessary resources and compliant target systems.

-### System Requirements
+## System Requirements

-To install Sunbird, your laptop/PC should have at least the following minimum system requirements:
+To install Sunbird, ensure that your laptop or desktop has the following minimum system requirements:

-- Operating System: Windows 7 and above/4.2 Mac OS X 10.0 and above/Linux
+- Operating System: Windows 7 and above, or 4.2 Mac OS X 10.0 and above/Linux
 - RAM: >1.5GB
 - CPU: 2 cores, >2 GHz

+## Sunbird Components
 Installing Sunbird requires two primary software components:

 - Sunbird portal or web application